Tips for First Timers

 What is there to do after dinner?

-Evening Concert: Every evening during the week, from 7:30 pm – 9:30 pm at the MJQuill Festival Grounds, arts week instructors and special guests gather for an exciting evening of world class music, song and dance.
-On Wednesday, July 15th, we will host our first ever Barn Dance from 6:3opm – 10:30pm.
-Dust of those dancing shoes 😉
+Evening Concert: Every evening during the week, from 7:30 pm – 9:30 pm at the M. J. Quill Festival Grounds, arts week instructors and special guests gather for an exciting evening of world class music, song and dance. 😉

 After-Concert Activities: The CIAW ceili starts at 9 pm each night.
-There are nightly, lively and exciting open sessions and listening rooms at local pubs and venues in East Durham for everyone to enjoy, where music and banter meet.
+There are nightly, lively and exciting open sessions and listening rooms at local pubs and venues in East Durham for everyone to enjoy, where music and banter meet generally starting at 10 pm until 12 midnight.

 What if I need a Pharmacy or Supplies?
 Where’s the nearest Grocery/Laundromat/Pharmacy?

 The nearest laundromat is east of East Durham in Cairo, NY.
 There is also a well-stocked CVS with a pharmacy in Cairo.
 They have cassette tapes, recorders, SD cards, and batteries.
 They don’t have instrument strings, so plan to bring your own, as the nearest music store is in Hudson, NY (about 30 minutes away across a toll bridge).
 If you need to restock groceries or supplies, you may be able to find what you need right in town at Lawyer’s or a little further west on Route 145 at The Milk Run.
+In Cairo opposite the CVS is Hannaford Super Market.
 The nearest large town is Catskill, about 25 minutes east, where there is a Price Chopper Supermarket, as well as a Super Wal-Mart with a grocery section.
-The Milk Run also has gasoline and an ATM, and there is another convenience store/gas station just east of town past Stack’s Lamp Post.
-Lawyer’s and The Shamrock House have ATMs, as does the bank near the Milk Run.
+The Milk Run also has gasoline and an ATM, Lawyer’s and The Shamrock House have ATMs.
 There are several banks in Cairo, as well.
-Some of the hotels and restaurants in East Durham have wi-fi.
+The Inns and restaurants in East Durham have wi-fi.
 Ask to see if you can get online.
 If you don’t have a laptop, the local library in Cairo has computers and internet access.
-Cell phone service has improved over the years, but one place that you can get a signal for sure is up on the hill behind the MJQ Pavilion or behind the motels at the Weldon House.